-Tests that may be ordered include:
+Tests that may be done:

-For a mild head injury no treatment may be needed.
+For a mild head injury, no treatment may be needed.
 But be aware that the symptoms of a head injury can show up later.

 Seizures may occur after more severe head injuries.
 You or your child may need to take anti-seizure medicines for a period of time.

 Call the doctor right away if the following symptoms occur:

 Not all head injuries can be prevented.
-But the following simple steps can help keep you and your child safe:
+Increase safety for you and your child by following these steps:

 Landry GL.
 Head and neck injuries.
 In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 680.
+Philadelphia, Pa: Elsevier Saunders; 2011:chap 680.

 Updated by: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.
+Editorial team.